ASPteaching/Omics_Data_Analysis/README.md

 ## Experimental design

+There are two slides sets

+- The first set (Session 1) is an introduction to experimental design and experimental design principles
-These slides shows an introduction to experimental design concepts.
+- The second set (Session 2) contains an introduction to linear models and its relation with experimental design

 The lab session will do three things